 Run out of room on the floor?
 No problem!
 Utilize vertical space by adding taller storage units or racking.
 Square footage costs money, so you can save money and optimize your space by stacking product.
 Make sure you have the proper order picking equipment to easily access product that is stored high.

 Not interested in having high stacks?
 Adding a mezzanine floor to your layout can add more usable space to your warehouse.
 Both the space on the additional floor and the space beneath can be utilized for storage or other purposes.
 Adding a floor helps utilize the vertical space available in your warehouse.

 Implementing some of these ideas might help your warehouse function more efficiently, allowing your employees to work at a quick, productive pace.
 Need the equipment to optimize your warehouse layout?
-Check out all of our warehouse layout and design solutions by clicking here!
+Check out all of our warehouse layout and design solutions!